Need a hand getting your home in tip-top shape?

 Income requirements are listed below, and vary by program.
 Some programs have restrictions on additional assets, and all require that you own the home and are current on any mortgage payments.

-If you’re interested in applying or would like more information, please review this PDF file, which outlines the various programs that are available to residents.
+If you’re interested in applying or would like more information, please review this PDF file, which outlines the various programs that are available to residents as well as the income guidelines for each program.
 Then complete this pre-application form and send it to Elena Shulman, one of our project managers, at ElenaS@washingtoncountycda.org.
 She’ll give you a call to to talk about your plans, review the eligibility requirements with you, and make sure that you’re applying for those programs that will be most beneficial for you.
 Questions?
 Give Elena a call at 651.202.2823.

 Septic System Financial Assistance Programs